Creative Resources for ESL/EFL Teachers

 How to Write an Effective Argumentative Essay, Step by Step

-• Once you’ve selected your topic, it’s time to sit down and get to work!
+• Research.
 Use the library, the web, and any other resources to gather information about your argumentative essay topic.
 Research widely but smartly.
 As you go, take organized notes, marking the source of every quote and where it may fit in the scheme of your larger essay.
-Remember to look for possible counterarguments.
+Moreover, remember to look for (and research) possible counterarguments.

 • Outline .
-Using the argumentative essay format above, create an outline for your essay.
-Brainstorm a thesis statement covering your argument’s main points, and begin to put together the pieces of the essay, focusing on logical flow.
+Using the argument essay format above, create an outline for your essay.
+Then, brainstorm a thesis statement covering your argument’s main points, and begin to put your examples in order, focusing on logical flow.
+It’s often best to place your strongest example last.

 • Write .
-Draw on your research and outline to create a solid first draft.
+Draw on your research and outline to create a first draft.
 Remember, your first draft doesn’t need to be perfect.
 (As Voltaire says, “Perfect is the enemy of good.”)
-For now, focus on getting the words down on paper.
+Accordingly, just focus on getting the words down on paper.

 Family argumentative essay topics.